 I have been very encouraged by others' statements and discussions.
 It has guided me in studying the word, praying and applying it.
 I especially found it beneficial when I studied to lead a session - these are lessons I never forgot.
-I think it helps with understanding and calling things to remembrance more readily and it’s good to recognise that we are a small part of a much bigger picture of TEAR in WA
+I think it helps with understanding and calling things to remembrance more readily and it’s good to recognise that we are a small part of a much bigger picture of Tearfund in WA

 I have found it really worthwhile and enjoyable.
 It’s good to be challenged on your own cultural norms that you might not even realise exist.
-The best thing about joining a TEAR group is working with each other to help bring God’s Kingdom to earth, so that everyone may experience his peace.
+The best thing about joining a Tearfund group is working with each other to help bring God’s Kingdom to earth, so that everyone may experience his peace.